jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.023.png" width="160" />

-So a lambda expression can be expressed as a:
+So a lambda can be expressed as a:

 - square
 - inside a diamond